keepthatworktoyourself/otter/README.md

 ## Demo project

-The demo project has a small but fully-functioning, clone this repo and run `npm run dev` to start webpack-dev-server, then visit <a href="http://localhost:3000/">localhost:3000</a>.
+There's a super-simple demo project with two block definitions — a header and a text block — run `npm run dev` to start webpack-dev-server, then visit `http://localhost:3000`.

 ## Development

 Use the demo project for development with `npm run dev`.
-You'll probably want to add and remove a lot of block definitions to the Blockset in `demo/index.jsx` during development to activate the features you're working on.
-Before merging your work, you should probably reset the `demo` folder back to how it was initially.
+You'll probably add block definitions to the Blockset in `demo/index.jsx` during development to activate the features you're working on.
+Before opening your pull request, you will probably want to reset the `demo` folder back to how it was initially.

 When you're ready to publish to npm, `npm publish` should do all the work for you.